-- Provided nearly \$2 million in grant support for schools and community organizations in New York City as well as Puerto Rico. - Launched a texting line where families in New York City can text "NYC FOOD" or "NYC COMIDA" to 304-304 to find the nearest NYC Department of Education Meal Hub. - Raised awareness for school nutrition programs like Meal Hubs and Pandemic EBT.
+Provided grant support, technical assistance and resources for schools, government agencies and community organizations in New York City as well as Puerto Rico.

+• Launched a texting line where families in New York City can text "NYC FOOD" or "NYC COMIDA" to 304-304 to find the nearest NYC Department of Education summer meals site.

+Increased outreach and awareness for school nutrition programs like breakfast, SNAP enrollment and Pandemic EBT.